Zimmer Biomet Holdings, Inc. (NYSE:ZBH) Short Interest Update

-Zimmer Biomet Holdings, Inc. (NYSE:ZBH) saw a significant decline in short interest in December.
-As of December 15th, there was short interest totalling 1,940,000 shares, a decline of 19.8% from the November 30th total of 2,420,000 shares.
-Based on an average daily trading volume, of 1,540,000 shares, the short-interest ratio is currently 1.3 days.
-Currently, 0.9% of the shares of the company are short sold.
+Zimmer Biomet Holdings, Inc. (NYSE:ZBH) saw a large growth in short interest during the month of December.
+As of December 31st, there was short interest totalling 3,000,000 shares, a growth of 54.6% from the December 15th total of 1,940,000 shares.
+Currently, 1.4% of the shares of the company are sold short.
+Based on an average trading volume of 1,570,000 shares, the short-interest ratio is currently 1.9 days.

-Zimmer Biomet (NYSE:ZBH) last announced its quarterly earnings results on Thursday, November 4th.
-The medical equipment provider reported $1.81 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.76 by $0.05.
-The business had revenue of $1.92 billion during the quarter, compared to the consensus estimate of $1.94 billion.
-Zimmer Biomet had a net margin of 10.39% and a return on equity of 12.67%.
-The business’s revenue was down .3% compared to the same quarter last year.
-During the same quarter last year, the firm posted $1.81 EPS.
-On average, research analysts anticipate that Zimmer Biomet will post 7.39 EPS for the current year.
+Zimmer Biomet (NYSE:ZBH) last posted its earnings results on Thursday, November 4th.
+The medical equipment provider reported $1.81 EPS for the quarter, beating the Zacks’ consensus estimate of $1.76 by $0.05.
+The company had revenue of $1.92 billion for the quarter, compared to the consensus estimate of $1.94 billion.
+Zimmer Biomet had a return on equity of 12.67% and a net margin of 10.39%.
+The company’s revenue for the quarter was down .3% on a year-over-year basis.
+During the same quarter in the previous year, the business earned $1.81 earnings per share.
+As a group, equities research analysts forecast that Zimmer Biomet will post 7.38 earnings per share for the current fiscal year.

-ZBH has been the topic of a number of recent research reports.
-BTIG Research lowered shares of Zimmer Biomet from a “buy” rating to a “neutral” rating in a research report on Monday.
-Robert W. Baird restated a “buy” rating on shares of Zimmer Biomet in a research report on Tuesday, September 14th.
-Truist Securities lowered their price target on shares of Zimmer Biomet from $175.00 to $145.00 and set a “buy” rating on the stock in a research report on Tuesday, December 21st.
-Morgan Stanley lowered shares of Zimmer Biomet from an “overweight” rating to an “equal weight” rating and decreased their target price for the company from $165.00 to $145.00 in a report on Friday.
-Finally, JMP Securities decreased their target price on shares of Zimmer Biomet from $195.00 to $175.00 and set a “market outperform” rating on the stock in a report on Friday, November 5th.
-Nine equities research analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the stock.
-According to MarketBeat.com, the stock has an average rating of “Buy” and an average price target of $170.43.
+In other Zimmer Biomet news, insider Sang Yi sold 2,800 shares of the stock in a transaction dated Tuesday, December 14th.
+The stock was sold at an average price of $124.14, for a total transaction of $347,592.00.
+The sale was disclosed in a filing with the SEC, which is available through this link.
+Company insiders own 0.56% of the company’s stock.

-In other Zimmer Biomet news, insider Sang Yi sold 2,800 shares of Zimmer Biomet stock in a transaction on Tuesday, December 14th.
-The shares were sold at an average price of $124.14, for a total value of $347,592.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-0.56% of the stock is currently owned by insiders.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Culbertson A N & Co Inc grew its holdings in shares of Zimmer Biomet by 17.3% during the 4th quarter.
+Culbertson A N & Co Inc now owns 9,025 shares of the medical equipment provider’s stock worth $1,146,000 after purchasing an additional 1,330 shares during the period.
+Louisiana State Employees Retirement System boosted its holdings in Zimmer Biomet by 0.8% during the 4th quarter.
+Louisiana State Employees Retirement System now owns 13,100 shares of the medical equipment provider’s stock valued at $1,664,000 after acquiring an additional 100 shares during the period.
+Gateway Investment Advisers LLC purchased a new position in Zimmer Biomet during the 4th quarter valued at about $232,000.
+Stratos Wealth Advisors LLC boosted its holdings in Zimmer Biomet by 3.3% during the 4th quarter.
+Stratos Wealth Advisors LLC now owns 5,365 shares of the medical equipment provider’s stock valued at $682,000 after acquiring an additional 173 shares during the period.
+Finally, Koshinski Asset Management Inc. boosted its holdings in Zimmer Biomet by 203.8% during the 4th quarter.
+Koshinski Asset Management Inc. now owns 477 shares of the medical equipment provider’s stock valued at $61,000 after acquiring an additional 320 shares during the period.
+Institutional investors and hedge funds own 88.09% of the company’s stock.

-Large investors have recently bought and sold shares of the business.
-Amundi Pioneer Asset Management Inc. boosted its stake in shares of Zimmer Biomet by 1.3% during the 1st quarter.
-Amundi Pioneer Asset Management Inc. now owns 117,666 shares of the medical equipment provider’s stock worth $15,025,000 after purchasing an additional 1,465 shares during the last quarter.
-Parallel Advisors LLC boosted its position in shares of Zimmer Biomet by 16.5% in the second quarter.
-Parallel Advisors LLC now owns 637 shares of the medical equipment provider’s stock worth $102,000 after acquiring an additional 90 shares during the last quarter.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp boosted its position in shares of Zimmer Biomet by 13.2% in the second quarter.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 38,464 shares of the medical equipment provider’s stock worth $6,186,000 after acquiring an additional 4,499 shares during the last quarter.
-Rafferty Asset Management LLC boosted its position in shares of Zimmer Biomet by 10.0% in the second quarter.
-Rafferty Asset Management LLC now owns 4,315 shares of the medical equipment provider’s stock worth $694,000 after acquiring an additional 393 shares during the last quarter.
-Finally, Securian Asset Management Inc boosted its position in shares of Zimmer Biomet by 0.6% in the second quarter.
-Securian Asset Management Inc now owns 17,627 shares of the medical equipment provider’s stock worth $2,835,000 after acquiring an additional 100 shares during the last quarter.
-Hedge funds and other institutional investors own 88.54% of the company’s stock.
+Several equities research analysts have weighed in on the company.
+Citigroup cut their price target on Zimmer Biomet from $188.00 to $175.00 and set a “buy” rating on the stock in a research report on Friday, November 5th.
+Barclays dropped their target price on Zimmer Biomet from $210.00 to $186.00 and set an “overweight” rating on the stock in a research report on Tuesday, October 5th.
+Deutsche Bank Aktiengesellschaft dropped their target price on Zimmer Biomet from $160.00 to $140.00 and set a “hold” rating on the stock in a research report on Friday, November 5th.
+JMP Securities dropped their target price on Zimmer Biomet from $195.00 to $175.00 and set a “market outperform” rating on the stock in a research report on Friday, November 5th.
+Finally, Loop Capital started coverage on Zimmer Biomet in a research report on Monday, December 6th.
+They set a “buy” rating and a $165.00 target price on the stock.
+Nine research analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company.
+Based on data from MarketBeat.com, Zimmer Biomet has an average rating of “Buy” and an average target price of $170.43.

 Zimmer Biomet Holdings, Inc provides musculoskeletal healthcare services.
 It operates through the following segments: Americas and Global Businesses, EMEA, and Asia Pacific.
 The Americas and Global Businesses segment consists of U.S. and includes other North, Central and South American markets for all product categories as well as the global results for the Dental products division.